-This virtual work-space app, that can be used on mobile, tablet and PC platforms, enables users to organize and keep track of their project work.
+This virtual workspace app, which can be used on mobile, tablet and PC platforms, enables users to organise and keep track of their project work.
 The program allows users to write and collect ideas in notes and notebooks, which can be shared among several users.
-Using Evernote, project team members can collaborate on projects in real time without having to switch to various platforms as Evernote synchronizes all of them.
+Using Evernote, project team members can collaborate on projects in real-time without having to switch to various platforms as Evernote synchronises all of them.
 Unsurprisingly, the app has gained a loyal network of users, especially self-employed individuals with a busy lifestyle.
-The free product enables users to clip information found online, share files, take part in discussions and synchronize content between phones and PCs.
+The free product enables users to clip information found online, share files, take part in discussions and synchronise content between phones and PCs.
 The Plus and Premium options help users who are already familiar with the basic functionalities to modify notes further, save various types of files into the notebook, work offline and have more control over the shared information.

 Skype – Free calls within the network

 This calling system enables audio and video calls and the ability to call landline numbers worldwide.
 The free part of service includes the calls to other users within the Skype network.
 Calls that combine traditional landline telephones and mobile phones (SkypeOut) are charged at low rates, undercutting telecom charges.
 Additional features include instant messaging, file transfer, video conferencing and PSTN termination.

 This ePublishing platform allows researchers to have free access to full-text articles, titles and back-issues.
 Some of the articles are only offered for a limited time, though.
 The paying parties are publishers and libraries.
 The online publishing clients, which include independent scholarly publishers, societies, associations and university presses, get self-service administration tools, a publishing community and expert service & support from this content ingestion system.
 Libraries can benefit from functionalities such as setting up alerts relevant to your research and receiving notifications when authors of interest are published or mentioned.

 Gift economy (people give away things for non-monetary rewards)